kimberli/notably/README.md

 ### `"left session"`

 * Fired when a user leaves a session
-* leaves the corresponding session room
+* Leaves the corresponding session room

 **params**